 Most of the fish in our supermarkets are caught using huge ships which trawl or dredge the sea with nets that stretch for up to 2.5 kilometres.
 These ships, as well as killing large numbers of dolphins, sharks and turtles, cause devastating environmental impact, turning the seabed from, complex habitats rich in coral, sponge and sea fan into wastelands of shifting gravel, sand and mud.
 In addition, 46% of oceanic plastic pollution is a result of the fishing industry.
 Discarded nets, containers, buoys, tipped boats, fridges, pallets and canisters cause terrible environmental damage and loss of marine life.

 For most wild-caught, and most farmed fish, during capture and subsequent processing, the severity and duration of their suffering will be high.
 Most wild-caught fish are likely to die from being crushed in nets or from suffocation, freezing or live dissection after landing.
 This process will probably take many minutes, or even hours.
 Most of the world’s farmed fish are also killed by slow and inhumane methods, a practice which violates the rabbinic/Talmudic teaching of tsa’ar ba’alei Chayim or not causing suffering to any living creature.
-In light of this, would Jesus choose to eat a fish whose capture caused both horrific suffering and environmental degradation or would he opt for a more compassion option?
+In light of this, would Jesus choose to eat a fish whose capture caused both horrific suffering and environmental degradation or would he opt for a more compassionate option?

 Moving onto secular meat, what might we learn from the warning of Genesis 9 and Hebrew scripture’s concern about eating meat for pleasure?
 Perhaps the danger of lust is that the blinkered, selfish pursuit of pleasure causes lasting hurt and suffering to others around us.
 The shrewd identification of meat with “lust” cuts to the heart of an intensive meat industry.